Dr Bertram Logo

 • Smoking: Nicotine may affect healing.
 Discuss with your physician.

 • Sun protection: UV exposure may affect healing.
-Sunscreen or hat recommended.
+Sunscreen or a wide-brimmed hat is recommended.

 Common Observations